RamizGindullin/microplate_layouts_benchmark/README.md

 This preserves the condition grouping while making every physical observation addressable by the benchmark.

 To conclude - if your newly generated layouts produce matrices in the natural condition-level encoding, you have to enable `requires_layout_update` metadata flag.

+The current layout generation script for COMPD 1.34 takes into account the actual format of the layouts and thus sets `requires_layout_update=False`.

 ### Ordering is part of the contract